enam/cartodb-tutorial/README.md

 ### Intro to the CartoDB Dashboard

 1. Create a free account and log into CartoDB.
-Once logged in and viewing the dashboard, click on the `common data` option, then click on `populated places`.
+Once logged in and viewing the dashboard, click on the `common data` option, then click on `Cultural datasets` -> `populated places`.
 This will add the `populated places` dataset to your account.
 Once the data has been imported take a look at the  `adm0cap field` in the __table view__.
 This field stores 0's and 1's, the latter meaning the place is a country capital.

 2. A walk through the GUI:
     - When inspecting data in CartoDB there are two ways to view it:
-      - __Table View__: Shows column names & rows much like a spreadsheet.
+      - __Data View__: Shows column names & rows much like a spreadsheet.
 For this dataset each row represents a point.
 But rows may also represent other geometry types depending on your data.
         - Take a look at what's inside the cells in `the_geom` column, You should see `lattitude` and `longitude` coordinates.
       - __Map View__: Allows for inspecting our data visually, eg: zooming and panning on an interactive web map.
 From here we can change the style of the base map, use the *Visualization Wizard* in the side bar to style our data and add interaction such as pop-ups that display values from the columns in our table view.